Mahesh100/Spring-Java-Framwork/README.md

 - The controller classes in Spring are annotated either by the @Controller or the @RestController annotation.
 - -he Spring Framework does allow you to autowire private fields.

+***Tomcat Jsper***
+-Jasper is Tomcat's JSP Engine.
+-Jasper parses JSP files to compile them into Java code as servlets (that can be handled by Catalina).
+- At runtime, Jasper detects changes to JSP files and recompiles them.